List of Fast & Furious characters: Tego Leo

-Tego Leo is a member of Toretto's crew in the beginning of the film.
-Drives the car at the end of the film with Santos when they go with Brian and Mia to get Dominic out of the prison bus.
-He is in Dominic's crew assisting with the heist in Rio de Janeiro.
-Afterwards, Tego and his friend Rico were last seen in a casino in Monte Carlo and do not join Dom and his crew in their mission to capture Owen Shaw in Fast & Furious 6.
+Tego Leo is a member of Toretto's crew in the beginning of Fast & Furious.
+He drives the car at the end of the film with Santos when they go with Brian and Mia to get Dominic out of the prison bus.
+During the events of Fast Five, he is in Dominic's crew assisting with the heist in Rio de Janeiro.
+Afterwards, Tego and his friend Rico were last seen in a casino in Monte Carlo and did not join Dom and his crew in their missions to capture Owen Shaw in Fast & Furious 6 and stopping Mose Jakande in Furious 7.
 In The Fate of the Furious, Tego and Rico are part of the elaborate deception pulled off to fake Deckard Shaw's death.
 The two load Deckard onto the ambulance to take him to the hospital.
-In F9, Rico tells Mia that Leo has opened up a restaurant in New York, and jokes that the food is bad.
-Leo Tego is portrayed by Tego Calderón.
-Young Leo Tego is portrayed by Cered.
+Despite not appearing in F9, he was mentioned by Rico when telling Mia that he has opened up a restaurant in New York, and jokes that the food is bad.
+In Fast X, Tego is revealed to be one of Dante Reyes' targets from his vision board.
+Tego Leo is portrayed by Tego Calderón and young Tego is portrayed by Cered.